 Last April in the post Shivering My Way to Leanness, I discussed how I was inspired by evolutionary fitness guru Arthur De Vany to try cold weather exposure.
 In a nutshell, throughout thousands of years of human history, it has only been in modern times that humans have lived in perfectly controlled temperatures.
-As an organism, we losing our ability to adapt to cold weather stresses.
+As an organism, we are losing our ability to adapt to cold weather stresses.

 Went to the gym this morning at 7:45 AM in my tank top and shorts.
 It was a bit brisk, but not cold.
 At least that is what I thought.
 When I got home I checked the weather and it read 41 degrees (5 C).
 I guess Ive acclimatized to the Seattle area.

 The above story was a short trip to my gym by car, where I had only a few minutes of outdoor air exposure.
 The testing has gotten a lot more intense.
 On an average day, I am now spending between 1 to 2 hours outside.
 As temperatures gradually dropped from the summer 70s to the current mid-40s, I have remained in short-sleeved shirts.
 If the wind is strong, I’ll add a thin fleece on top, but that has only happened once so far this season.

 There are three goals of cold weather exposure.